 What Is The Fitting Process For Ortho-k Lenses?

 At Giddens Optometry, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
-To measure the precise curvature of the child’s cornea, Dr. Andrea Kozma and Dr. Stephanie Britton will use a topographer, ensuring these customized lenses are a perfect fit.
+To measure the precise curvature of the child’s cornea, Dr. Andrea Kozma and Dr. Brandon Pham will use a topographer, ensuring these customized lenses are a perfect fit.